Free Government & Public Records Search

 County Clerk Offices

-Every U.S. county has a clerk’s office that stores vital records, licenses, name change filings, marriage records, and civil court documents.
+Every U.S. county has a clerk’s office that stores records, licenses, name change filings, marriage records, and civil court documents.
 Many of these must be requested in person or by mail.

 Recorder of Deeds